 Description

-Wellhouse.
-Of late C17 and C18 date, considerably restored.
-Of timber construction, with lath and plaster walls now covered with pebbledash on the south-east, south-west and north-west sides, and smooth-rendered on the north-east.
-3 bays with C19 braced king posts, the purlins all renewed; the building now has 2 round arches to each of the south-east and north-east sides and one to the north-west.
-Horizontal horsewheel under the north-western truss, the iron gear wheels and belt transmission dating from c1850; the horsewheel was brought from elsewhere and the engine was originally powered by oxen.
-Brick and cobbled paving with horse-track.
-The well itself is now sealed.
+The Wellhouse, located between Stanmer House and the stables, dates from the late 17th century to the 18th century and has been significantly restored.
+It is constructed of timber, featuring lath and plaster walls that are now covered with pebbledash on the south-east, south-west, and north-west sides, while the north-east side is smooth-rendered.
+The building consists of three bays and includes 19th-century braced king posts, with all the purlins replaced.
+It has two round arches on both the south-east and north-east sides, and one round arch on the north-west side.
+Under the north-western truss, there is a horizontal horsewheel, with iron gear wheels and belt transmission dating from around 1850; this horsewheel was relocated from another site, and the engine was originally powered by oxen.
+The flooring features brick and cobbled paving with a horse-track, and the well itself is now sealed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.